-www.vernimmen.com provides free access to tools (formulas, tables, statistics, lexicons, glossaries); resources that supplement the book (articles, prospectuses of financial transactions, financial figures for over 16 000 European, North American and emerging countries, listed companies, thesis topics, thematic links, a list of must-have books for your bookshelf, an Excel file providing detailed solutions to all of the problems set in the book); plus problems, case studies and quizzes for testing and improving your knowledge.
+www.vernimmen.com provides free access to tools (formulas, tables, statistics, lexicons, glossaries), resources that supplement the book (articles, prospectuses of financial transactions, financial figures for over 16 000 European, North American and emerging countries, listed companies, thesis topics, thematic links, a list of must-have books for your bookshelf, an Excel file providing detailed solutions to all of the problems set in the book), plus problems, case studies and quizzes for testing and improving your knowledge.
 There is a letterbox for your questions to the authors (we reply within 72 hours, unless, of course, you manage to stump us!).
 There are questions and answers and much more.
 The site has its own internal search engine, and new services are added regularly.
-The Internet site is already visited by over 1000 unique visitors a day.